Democratic Party (United States): LGBT rights

-Similar to the Republican Party, the Democratic position on LGBT rights has changed significantly over time, and there has been continuously increasing support among both parties on the issue.
+The Democratic position on LGBT rights has changed significantly over time.
 Before the 2000s, like the Republicans, the Democratic Party often took positions hostile to LGBT rights.
-Today, both voters and elected representatives within the Democratic Party are overwhelmingly supportive of LGBT rights.
+As of the 2020s, both voters and elected representatives within the Democratic Party are overwhelmingly supportive of LGBT rights.

-Support for same-sex marriage has increased in the past decade according to ABC News.
-An April 2009 ABC News/Washington Post public opinion poll put support among Democrats at 62% whereas a June 2008 Newsweek poll found that 42% of Democrats support same-sex marriage while 23% support civil unions or domestic partnership laws and 28% oppose any legal recognition at all.
-A broad majority of Democrats have supported other LGBT-related laws such as extending hate crime statutes, legally preventing discrimination against LGBT people in the workforce and repealing the "don't ask, don't tell" military policy.
+Support for same-sex marriage has steadily increased among the general public, including voters in both major parties, since the start of the 21st century.
+An April 2009 ABC News/Washington Post public opinion poll put support among Democrats at 62%.
 A 2006 Pew Research Center poll of Democrats found that 55% supported gays adopting children with 40% opposed while 70% support gays in the military, with only 23% opposed.
 Gallup polling from May 2009 stated that 82% of Democrats support open enlistment.
+A 2023 Gallup public opinion poll found 84% of Democrats support same-sex marriage, compared to 71% support by the general public and 49% support by Republicans.

 The 2004 Democratic National Platform stated that marriage should be defined at the state level and it repudiated the Federal Marriage Amendment.
+John Kerry, the Democratic presidential nominee in 2004, did not support same-sex marriage in his campaign.
 While not stating support of same-sex marriage, the 2008 platform called for repeal of the Defense of Marriage Act, which banned federal recognition of same-sex marriage and removed the need for interstate recognition, supported antidiscrimination laws and the extension of hate crime laws to LGBT people and opposed "don't ask, don't tell".
 The 2012 platform included support for same-sex marriage and for the repeal of DOMA.

 On May 9, 2012, Barack Obama became the first sitting president to say he supports same-sex marriage.
 Previously, he had opposed restrictions on same-sex marriage such as the Defense of Marriage Act, which he promised to repeal, California's Prop 8, and a constitutional amendment to ban same-sex marriage (which he opposed saying that "decisions about marriage should be left to the states as they always have been"), but also stated that he personally believed marriage to be between a man and a woman and that he favored civil unions that would "give same-sex couples equal legal rights and privileges as married couples".
 Earlier, when running for the Illinois Senate in 1996 he said, "I favor legalizing same-sex marriages, and would fight efforts to prohibit such marriages".
-John Kerry, Democratic presidential candidate in 2004, did not support same-sex marriage.
-Former presidents Bill Clinton and Jimmy Carter and former vice presidents Al Gore and Walter Mondale also support gay marriage.
-President Joe Biden has been in favor of same-sex marriage since 2012 when he became the highest-ranking government official to support it.
+Former presidents Bill Clinton and Jimmy Carter along with former Democratic presidential nominees Al Gore and Michael Dukakis support same-sex marriage.
+President Joe Biden has supported same-sex marriage since 2012, when he became the highest-ranking government official to support it.
+In 2022, Biden signed the Respect for Marriage Act; the law repealed the Defense of Marriage Act, which Biden had voted for during his Senate tenure.